artmetla/DejaView/docs/data-sources/battery-counters.md

 # Power data sources

-On Android Perfetto bundles data sources to retrieve power counters from the device power management units (where supported).
+On Android DejaView bundles data sources to retrieve power counters from the device power management units (where supported).

 ## Battery counters